Content

 What is Custom Channel Grouping in GA4?

 Custom Channel Grouping in GA4 enables users to define unique groupings that align with their marketing strategies beyond the default channels.
-By setting specific rules and conditions, users can categorize traffic to reflect their business goals, allowing for more granular analysis.
+Users can categorize traffic by setting specific rules and conditions to reflect their business goals, allowing for more granular analysis.

 Benefits of Custom Channel Grouping

-Obviously, the correct UTM markup will matter more in Google Analytics 4 than in Universal Analytics.
+The correct UTM markup will matter more in Google Analytics 4 .
 And the more employees and partners you have involved in marketing campaigns, the more difficult it will be to bring it all into the right form and a unified structure.

 Unlike the GA4 default channel grouping, a custom channel group can be applied to historical data.
 This way, you can fix possible errors in UTM markup.